careBT/carebt_core/docs/tutorial/longrun_actions.rst

     :lines: 47-48

 In the ``on_tick`` function it is checked whether the internal *_tick_count* has reached the provided *?tick* limit or not.
-In case the limit is reached the other two input parameters are added together, the result is bound to the output parameter and the node is set so ``SUCCESS``.
+In case the limit is reached the other two input parameters are added, the result is bound to the output parameter and the node is set so ``SUCCESS``.
 In case the *_tick_count* limit is not reached a message is printed on standard output.
 The node remains in status ``RUNNING`` and thus, it is ticked again.